OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     10.1 20.2 3.141592653589793
     A B C

+.. index:: transfer_array

-The method `transfer_array` takes 4 required inputs.
+The method ``transfer_array`` takes four required inputs.
 The first is an array of values that will become the new values in the file.
 The second is the starting row after the anchor.
 The third is the starting field that will be replaced, and the fourth is the ending field.
-The new array replaces the block of fields spanned by starting field and ending field.
+The new array replaces the block of fields spanned by the starting field and the ending field.

-It is also possible to use the transfer_array method to 'stretch' an existing array in a template to add more terms.
+You can also use the ``transfer_array`` method to `stretch` an existing array in a template to add more terms.

 .. testcode:: Parse_Input